Showing Is Better Than Saying; In Praise of the Ramsey Solutions

-On surface, such a misalignment does not seem to mean much but people observe or at least sense the mismatch.
+On the surface, such a misalignment does not seem to mean much but people observe or at least sense the mismatch.
 Overtime, this mismatch causes feelings of distrust.
-When what is being said by the leader lacks a real follow through, confidence plummets.
+When what is being said by the leader lacks a real follow- through, trust erodes and confidence plummets.

 So what to do?
 Throw out those mission, vision, and value statements?
 No!
 Instead, do the following: